Vyral/base-template/_posts/2018-10-02-how-can-you-benefit-from-working-with-a-travel-agent.md

 &nbsp;

-On today’s business spotlight, we’re joined by Nichole McVicker, a travel planner with LBAC Travel.
+On today’s "Business Spotlight," we’re joined by Nichole McVicker—a travel planner with LBAC Travel.
 Nichole is actually a past client and we are very excited to have her on with us for an informative Q&A.

 **We have included timestamps below so that you can jump to the section(s) that interest you most:**